angeris/gweon-lab-arduino/README.md

 - `BUTTON_PIN` defines the pin on which the button should be on.
 Note that we treat a button press as a digital 1->0.

 ## Python program
-The Python script is contained under `python/main.py`.
+The Python 3 (note the 3!) script is contained under `python/main.py`.
 To install the requirements to run this python script run
 ```
 pip install -r python/requirements.txt
 ```